French Onion Soup with Roasted Poblano

 Uncover the Dutch oven and cook, stirring occasionally, until most of the liquid has evaporated and the onions are beginning to stick to the bottom of the Dutch oven, about 35-40 minutes.

-Add a splash of water and continue to cook, stirring often (adding more water as needed), until onions are jammy and deeply caramelized about 40 minutes.
+Add a splash of water and continue to cook, stirring often (adding more water as needed), until onions are jammy and deeply caramelized, about 40 minutes.

 Roast the poblanos while the onions are cooking by preheating the oven to broil with a rack near the top of the oven.
 Place the poblano peppers on a baking sheet and place and directly under the broiler.
 Char both sides of the peppers until blackened, about 2-3 minutes per side.
 Watch carefully.

-Set aside for 10 minutes then remove all the charred skin from each pepper along with the stem and seeds.
-Dice into small pieces; set aside in a sealed container until needed.
+Set aside for 10 minutes, then remove all the charred skin from each pepper along with the stem and seeds.
+Dice into small pieces; set aside in a sealed container until needed.Â

-Make the soup by stirring the balsamic vinegar into the caramelized onions and reduce the heat to medium-low and cook, stirring often, until onions have absorbed the vinegar and are starting to look dry, about 5 minutes.
-Side Note: This soup is very tangy, use a bit less vinegar if you prefer a less tangy broth.
+Make the soup by stirring the balsamic vinegar into the caramelized onions, reducing the heat to medium-low and cooking, stirring often, until onions have absorbed the vinegar and are starting to look dry, about 5 minutes.
+Side Note: This soup is tangy; use a bit less vinegar if you prefer a less tangy broth.Â

 Dust the onions with the flour and cook, stirring often, for 10 minutes, adding about 2 tablespoons of water at a time as needed to scrape up any brown bits from the bottom of the Dutch oven.